Truck Side Advertising Enables Businesses To Target Their Customers

 Trucks pull long trailers that contain millions of tons transported on American roads every year.
 Delivery trucks, in particular, have broadsides that offer an excellent space for placing ads.
 The space at the side of the delivery trucks is sufficient to place large-format ads that are highly visible to the target audience.
 As the trucks crisscross the country, many people become familiar with the brands emblazoned on their sides.

-Truck side advertising is similar to mobile billboards advertising.
+Truck side advertising is similar to mobile billboard advertising.
 Advertisers wrap the billboards around the visible sides of the truck for maximum exposure.
 Delivery trucks reach closer to the target audience as they ferry goods.
 Often, the delivery trucks terminate at the point of purchase.
 As such, customers at that point have an opportunity to interact with the brand.
 Further, delivery trucks are huge such that the message sits atop the traffic on highways.
 It affords the billboards enough exposure to drive high conversion rates.

 Truck Advertising: pitfalls